 Do I need IRB Review?
 Is This Human Subjects Research?*

 Research projects meeting the regulatory definition of human subjects research require review and approval by an Institutional Review Board.
-Federal regulations define Research as "a systematic investigation, including development, testing, and evaluation, designed to develop or contribute to generalizable knowledge."
-(45CFR46.101(d)).
+Federal regulations define Research (45CFR46.102(l)) as "a systematic investigation, including development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+For example, some demonstration and service programs may include research activities.
+For purposes of this part, the following activities are deemed not to be research:

-A living individual about whom an investigator (whether professional or student) conducting research obtains:
+A living individual about whom an investigator (whether professional or student) conducting research:

 There are three categories to be considered: